 You can choose to have excess financial aid delivered by direct deposit to your bank account (the preferred way) or by a check mailed to your billing address.
-The University will process direct deposits five days before classes begin.
-After this initial disbursement, direct deposits will be processed daily; however, checks will only be processed once a week.
-Students can access the direct deposit information at olemiss.edu/directdeposit.
+The University will begin to process direct deposits five days before classes start.
+After this initial disbursement, direct deposits will be processed each work day; however, checks will only be produced once a week.
+Students can access their direct deposit information at: olemiss.edu/directdeposit.